-Sensoteg is a designer and manufacturer of low powered wireless sensors that are capable of operating in harsh industrial environments and provide a remote, real time assessment of the "health" of field machinery.
-Sensoteq's cloud-based solution uses data driven diagnostics, which enables end users to proactively manage industrial maintenance schedules and avoid costly and disruptive down time on critical machines, whilst also achieving key health, safety and environment (HSE) objectives.
-Sensoteg has a global customer base and the funding from the Maven VCTs is being used to drive sales growth with the existing product suite, whilst supporting sales and marketing initiatives and the recruitment of additional customer service staff.
+Sensoteq is a designer and manufacturer of low powered wireless sensors that are capable of operating in harsh industrial environments and provide a remote, real time assessment of the "health" of the machinery.
+Sensoteg's cloud-based solution uses data driven diagnostics, which enables end users to proactively manage industrial maintenance schedules and, thereby, avoid costly and disruptive down time on critical machines, whilst also achieving key health, safety and environment (HSE) objectives.
+Sensoteg has a global customer base and the funding from the Maven VCTs is being used to drive sales growth of the existing product suite, whilst supporting sales and marketing initiatives and the recruitment of additional customer service staff.